-This obstacle-course style activity focuses on gross motor skills while getting heart rates going and muscles working hard.
-There are endless combinations for gross motor fun, coordination and agility!
+This activity is like an obstacle course.
+It focuses on gross motor skills while getting heart rates going and muscles working hard.
+Try endless combinations for fun, coordination, and agility!

 Skills Areas Addressed (See Glossary):

 - Motor control.

 - Hula hoops, or if you don't have hula hoops, or enough of them, just draw "tires" with chalk on the sidewalk or driveway.